-In December 2011, we entered into a forward interest rate cap agreement, effective May 2012 and expiring in October 2013, for a notional amount of \$50.0 million.
-We incurred a premium fee of \$29 in conjunction with this agreement.
+In December 2011, we entered into a forward interest rate cap agreement, effective May 2012, for a notional amount of \$50.0 million.
+We incurred a premium fee of \$29 in conjunction with this agreement, which expired in October 2013 and has resulted in a \$29 realized loss for the three months ending December 31, 2013.
 In July 2013, we entered into a forward interest rate cap agreement, effective October 2013 and expiring April 2016, for a notional amount of \$45.0 million.
-We incurred a premium fee of \$75 in conjunction with this agreements effectively limit the interest rate on a portion of the borrowings pursuant to the terms of the Credit Facility.
+We incurred a premium fee of \$75 in conjunction with this agreement.
+Both of these interest rate cap agreements effectively limit the interest rate on a portion of the borrowings pursuant to the terms of the Credit Facility.

-The administrative agent also requires that any interest or principal payments on pledged loans be remitted directly by the borrower into a lockbox account, with The Bank of New York Mellon Trust Company, N.A. as custodian.
-KEF is also the trustee of the account and generally remits the collected funds to us once a month.
+The Administrative Agent also requires that any interest or principal payments on pledged loans be remitted directly by the borrower into a lockbox account, with The Bank of New York Mellon Trust Company, N.A. as custodian.
+The Administrative Agent is also the trustee of the account and generally remits the collected funds to us once a month.

-Similar to previous quarter ends, to maintain our status as a RIC, we purchased \$30.0 million of short-term United States Treasury Bills ("T-Bills") through Jefferies & Company, Inc. ("Jefferies") on June 27, 2013.
-The T-Bills were purchased on margin using \$4.0 million in cash and the proceeds from a \$26.0 million short-term loan from Jefferies with an effective annual interest rate of approximately 1.56%.
-On July 5, 2013, when the T-Bills matured, we repaid the \$26.0 million loan from Jefferies and received the \$4.0 million margin payment sent to Jefferies to complete the transaction.
+Similar to previous quarter ends, to maintain our status as a RIC, we purchased \$10.0 million of short-term United States Treasury Bills ("T-Bills") through Jefferies & Company, Inc. ("Jefferies") on December 27, 2013.
+The T-Bills were purchased on margin using \$1.5 million in cash and the proceeds from a \$8.5 million short-term loan from Jefferies with an effective annual interest rate of approximately 1.35%.
+On January 2, 2014, when the T-Bills matured, we repaid the \$10.0 million loan from Jefferies and received the \$1.5 million margin payment sent to Jefferies to complete the transaction.